redhat-cip/software-factory/docs/deploy.rst

 Build SF images
 ...............

-To build the images by your own (it is not adviced to do so), follow the process below.
+To build the images on your own (it is not adviced to do so), follow the process below.
 The build has been only tested on Ubuntu 14.04.1 LTS.
 So the best is to install a VM with that Ubuntu version before trying to build the SF images.
 Ensure that the current user can act as root